-NASA’s Silicon Valley Summer Camp Is Just Trying To Save Us From Space
+The Silicon Valley Summer Camp Trying To Save Us From Extinction

 And this, Parr points out, is a pretty interesting problem for just about everyone on Earth.

-“For the first time in human history,” he says, “we had the ability to do something about an act of god.
+“For the first time in human history,” he says, “we have the ability to do something about an act of god.
 We don’t have to be victims.”

 Extinction Level Events